kamejosh/owlbear-hp-tracker/docs/store.md

 ## How

 + Create a new scene based on a map you have in your collection.
-+ Drop all the PC Tokens you need and fill in their info.
++ Drop all the PC Tokens you need and fill in their info (or create custom statblocks for your PC).
-+ Drop an Ogre and Hobgoblin Token on scene and connect them with their statblocks
++ Drop an Ogre and Hobgoblin Token on scene and connect them with their statblocks (this will be done automatically for all statblocks where a matching entry is found)
 + Copy the Hobgoblin Token four times
 + Roll initiative for the whole group and sort by initiative
 + Start combat